-Our new Paulsboro Marine Terminal, now a portal of millions of tons of imported steel, will soon be New Jersey's epicenter for the construction and support of massive wind energy farms off the Atlantic seaboard.
-That opens the door for a host of exciting opportunities in the Green Energy Economy.
+Lastly, our new Paulsboro Marine Terminal is now a portal of increased opportunity.
+Paulsboro, along with our other terminals, will soon be New Jersey's epicenter to supply materials for the construction industry and support massive wind energy farms off the Atlantic seaboard.
+That opens the door for a host of exciting opportunities for alternative energy, environmental benefits, and jobs.